 Train-the-Trainer participants must obtain a certificate of competency.
 In order to obtain the certificate, the participant must achieve a passing grade on the written in-class review as well as the practical skills evaluation.
 The practical skills evaluation is to be performed at the worker’s place of employment.

 Take a look at our 5 Tips for Delivering a Successful Training Program – Equipment Edition

 By the end of this course, participants will be able to:

 - Explain operator competency

 - Explain fuel source hazards

-Leader’s Guide, 10 Participant’s Manuals, DVD, CD containing read-only PowerPoint presentation, sample certificates, and course materials order form.
+Leader’s Guide, 10 Participant’s Manuals, CD containing read-only PowerPoint presentation, sample certificates, and course materials order form.
 Wall certificate and wallet card received after completion of course.

 Lift truck instructors, supervisors